 For my little man, tummy time was the worst.
-At six weeks he was diagnosed with acid reflux, and we were told to put oatmeal in his bottle to help control it.
+At six weeks he was diagnosed with acid reflux.
+To help control it, we were told to put oatmeal in his bottle.
 While this definitely helped with the screaming and crying, it did not stop the spit up.
 The spit up was particularly bad when he was placed on his stomach.
-He would spit up within one minute when doing tummy time, and then cry really hard.
+He would spit up almost immediately after he was placed on his tummy.
+Of course, he would then cry really hard.
 Obviously, I could not leave him like that, so I would pick him up.
-I would try again a few times throughout the day, but the same thing would happen.
+I tried a few times throughout the day, but the same thing would happen.

 Even if your baby loves tummy time, I suggest trying this out!
 Just lay out blankets in an area that is warm and easy to clean.
 Then put a mirror and one or two toys in front of your baby, and get down on their level.
 I bet they will love it just as much as my little man!

 Also, don’t stress about the pee!
 These things happen!
 I do wait until we are close to feeding time before trying this, because hopefully, he doesn’t have to go at that point, and because I try to keep him from spitting up.

 Before I tried this, I starting to worry about little man learning to roll; because how was he ever going to learn if he won’t lay on his tummy?
 Tummy time is so important for gaining the muscle strength that will not only help with rolling, but with sitting, crawling, and walking as well!
 I am so happy this worked!
 So, for the moms that have tried everything else – try this!
 I hope it helps!